How long does it take to visit Schönbrunn Palace?

 Furthermore, the Schönbrunn Park (which includes the gardens, the Orangery, and the maze) opens to the public at 06:30 am, allowing access before the interior tours begin.

 Schönbrunn Palace has vast historical and architectural wealth distributed across its rooms and outdoor spaces.
 Inside the palace, visitors can walk through the Great Gallery, used for imperial banquets, and the Hall of Mirrors, where tradition places Mozart’s first concert.
-Other notable rooms include the Million Room, decorated with rosewood panels and Indo-Persian miniatures, the Blue Chinese Salon, and the Porcelain Room, which stands out for its detailed ornamentation.
+Other notable rooms include the Millions Room, decorated with rosewood panels and Indo-Persian miniatures, the Blue Chinese Salon, and the Porcelain Room, which stands out for its detailed ornamentation.

 Outside, the property features Baroque-style gardens, the Neptune Fountain, and the Gloriette, located at the top of the hill.
 The site also houses the Orangery, one of the largest citrus greenhouses in Europe, and the Maze, which offers a historic recreational activity.
 The ensemble is completed by the Palm House and the Tiergarten Schönbrunn, the oldest zoo in the world.